 Symptoms of Huntington's disease normally appear around age 40.
 If the patient is symptomatic, genetic testing may be done to confirm the disease.
 Aspiration pneumonia and heart disease are the leading causes of death, which usually occurs 10 to 20 years after onset of symptoms.

 This progressive, degenerative brain disorder may cause slow cognitive decline and eventually develop into dementia.
 Decreased levels of serotonin may lead to memory and learning impairments.
 The patient's perception, memory, attention span, and ability to learn deteriorates as the disease progresses.
 The abilities to eat and talk decreases and creates frustration for the patient.

 The increased levels of dopamine cause choreiform movements in the face, limbs, and body that are difficult to control.
 As the disease progresses, the movements worsen and ambulation gradually becomes impossible.

-Increased levels of dopamine result in the non repetitive jerks manifested in patients with Huntington's disease.
+Increased levels of dopamine result in the non repetitive jerks seen in patients with Huntington's disease.
 These movements are characterized as odd, uncontrollable, and excessive.
 The amount of non repetitive jerking movements increases as the disease progresses.

 Neuroleptics, such as haloperidol and risperidone, may be used to decrease the symptoms of Huntington's disease by blocking dopamine receptors and decreasing choreiform movements.
 However, these medications do not slow down disease progression.